 1 The ESA requires all Federal agencies, in consultation with and with the assistance of the Secretary [of Commerce in this instance], to utilize their authorities in furtherance of the purposes of the ESA.
 16 U.S.C. §1536(a)(1).
-It also requires each Federal agency, in consultation with and with the assistance of the Secretary [of Commerce in this instance], to insure that any action authorized, funded, or carried out by such agency is not likely to jeopardize the continued existence of any endangered or threatened species.
-16 U.S.C. §1536(a)(2).
+It also requires each Federal agency, in consultation with and with the assistance of the Secretary [of Commerce in this instance], to insure that any action authorized, funded, or carried out by such agency is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat designated for the species, 16 U.S.C. \$1536(a)(2).